metinucar/toolbox/lists/awesome-frontend.md

 - [Shine.js](https://github.com/bigspaceship/shine.js) - A library for pretty shadows
 - [Webshim](https://github.com/aFarkas/webshim/) - Webshims Lib is a modular capability-based polyfill-loading library
 - [Solved by Flexbox](https://github.com/philipwalton/solved-by-flexbox) - A showcase of problems once hard or impossible to solve with CSS alone, now made trivially easy with Flexbox
+- [Flexbox in 5 minutes](http://flexboxin5.com/) - Take an interactive tour through all the major features of the new flexbox CSS property

 ### Icons
 - [fontastic](http://fontastic.me/) - Icon and svg fonts